mviereck/x11docker/README.md

 _Rather special options reducing security, but not needed for regular use:_
   - `--sudouser` allows `su` and `sudo` with password `x11docker`for container user.
     If an application somehow breaks out of container, it can harm your host system.
 Allows many container capabilties that x11docker would drop otherwise.
-  - `--cap-default` disables x11docker's container security hardening and falls back to default docker container capabilities.
+  - `--cap-default` disables x11docker's container security hardening and falls back to default Docker container capabilities.
   - `--dbus-system`, `--systemd`, `--sysvinit`, `--openrc` and `--runit` allow some container capabilities that x11docker would drop otherwise.
     `--systemd` also shares access to `/sys/fs/cgroup`.
 Some processes will run as root in container.
   - `--hostipc` sets docker run option `--ipc=host`.
 (Allows MIT-SHM / shared memory.
 Disables IPC namespacing.)
   - `--hostnet` sets docker run option `--net=host`.
 (Shares host network stack.
 Disables network namespacing.
 Container can spy on network traffic.)

+### Sandbox
+Container isolation enhanced with x11docker allows to use containers as a [sandbox](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) that fairly well protects the host system from possibly malicious or buggy software.
+Though, no sandbox solution in the wild can provide a perfect secure protection, and Docker even with enhanced security settings from x11docker is no exception.

+x11docker already restricts process capabilities.
+You can additionally restrict access to CPU and RAM with option `--limit`.
+As default `--limit` restricts to 50% of available CPUs and currently free RAM.
+Another amount can be specified with `--limit=FACTOR` with a `FACTOR` greater than zero and less than or equal 1.

+For more custom fine tuning have a look at [Docker documentation: Limit a container's resources](https://docs.docker.com/config/containers/resource_constraints).

+**WARNING**: There is no restriction that can prevent the container from flooding the hard disk in Docker's container partition or in shared folders.

 ## MSYS2, Cygwin and WSL on MS Windows